 Untangling That Web1 of 12

-With Spider-Man: Into the Spider-Verse now in theaters, we thought it would be a perfect time to list the greatest Spider-Man stories ever told in comic books.
+With Spider-Man: Far From Home hitting theaters this week, we thought it would be a perfect time to list the greatest Spider-Man stories ever told in comic books.

 The wall-crawler has been around for a while but some of the best film adaptations have drawn from these works for a reason: they are classic through and through.
 And in reality, there are enough great stories to fill a Top 100 - but we tried to parse it down to just the essentials in terms of craft and influence.